 Scope

 This project aims to create an online software project management system.
-With friendly interface, powerful tools, OOPMS provides powerful and efficient customized service for numerous kinds of managers from small to big projects.
-Besides, OOPMS can be deployed on different system as well as several kinds of portals.
+With friendly interface, powerful tools, OOPMS provides powerful and efficient customized service for numerous kinds of managers from small to medium projects.
+Besides, OOPMS can be deployed on J2EE portal servers (JSR168, JSR268).

 Project Title